narupixel/CP2-GUI---CR3/README.md

 - Screen resolution of 1280x720 or higher (recommended)

 ## Security Features
-- Passwords are stored with SHA-256 hashing and unique salts
+- Passwords are stored using SHA-256 hashing with unique salts for each user
+- Salts and hashed passwords are encoded in Base64 format in the UserAccounts.csv file
-- Account lockout after 5 failed login attempts (15-minute lockout)
+- Account lockout mechanism triggers after 5 failed login attempts (15-minute lockout period)
+- Password reset functionality with secure token generation
-- Session tracking for authenticated users
+- Session tracking for authenticated users throughout the application

 ## Usage Guide